Startup studios go Hollywood as CAA launches Creative Labs

 In a sign of both the globalization of the entertainment business and the tech industry, the new studio will be based in Vancouver and includes backing from large Canadian and UK-based media industry players like Entertainment One, Boat Rocker Entertainment and The Telegraph Media Group.

-“Vancouver we picked for a couple of very clear reasons,” says Creative Labs co-founder, Leonard Block, a Canadian serial entrepreneur and investor.
+“Vancouver we picked for a couple of very clear reasons,” says Creative Labs co-founder, Leonard Brody, a Canadian serial entrepreneur and investor.
 “It had a very strong developer base that was more loyal and [is] less troublesome keeping talent than you would see in other hubs… [and] you have this real deep strength around project management and product management.”

-For early stage companies that, in some cases, are little more than an idea and a celebrity advocate, the need for a project managers to guide a business is critical, according to Block.
+For early stage companies that, in some cases, are little more than an idea and a celebrity advocate, the need for a project managers to guide a business is critical, according to Brody.

 Creative Labs’ chief executive, Mike Edwards, agreed.
 A former social media marketing executive, Edwards was brought on board to head operations from Mobio Technologies where he had served as chief executive officer.